 Subscribe to our International Academic Newsletter and receive information about our international activities in the field of legal research.

 Bucerius Law School challenges its students, faculty and staff to foster international competencies, develop foreign language skills and engage in projects that encourage cultural exchange – on an off campus.

 A high level of English language proficiency is a must for any applicants to the German-taught ErstesStaatsexamen / LL.B.
 Building upon this foundation, mandatory English-taught modules such as Contract Drafting and Anglo-American Law provide the linguistic skills necessary for work in trans-national practice.

-The Bucerius Foreign Language Program offers legal language courses in English, French and Spanish as well as general language courses in Russian and Mandarin to provide the training needed for practice on a global scale.
+The Bucerius Foreign Language Program offers legal language courses in English, French and Spanish as well as general language courses in Mandarin and Arabic to provide the training needed for practice on a global scale.

 All students of the German-taught ErstesStaatsexamen / LL.B. spend a trimester abroad at one of the law school's partner universities.
 Required for graduation, the opportunity is designed to promote in-depth understanding of a foreign legal system while simultaneously boosting foreign language skills.

 Coached by faculty members, Bucerius students regularly participate and place in national and international events such as Moot Courts, Model United Nations (MUN) or Law Without Walls (LWOW).

 Bucerius students regularly launch initiatives to address cross-cultural or cross-border issues, such as We Inform, which guides refugees in and around Hamburg through the myriad of local and federal support services available to them.
 Other initiatives include the Bucerius Law Clinic, which offers (multi-lingual) legal advice to low-income clients and Buceriushilft, which organizes family-friendly gatherings, activities for children, language courses and more for refugees in Hamburg.